Enumeration and updates for conjunctive linear algebra queries through expressibility: Preliminaries

+The former notion of query is extended to any fragment of \sumLang in a natural manner, e.g., a \conjLang query is a \sumLang query $\mH \coloneqq e$ where $e$ is a well-typed \conjLang expression.

-\paragraph{$K$-relations} A \emph{$K$-relation} over a domain of data values $\ddom$ is a function $f\colon \ddom^a \to K$ such that $f(\seq{d}) \not = \kzero$ for finitely many $\seq{d} \in \ddom^a$.
+\paragraph{$K$-relations.} A \emph{$K$-relation} over a domain of data values $\ddom$ is a function $f\colon \ddom^a \to K$ such that $f(\seq{d}) \not = \kzero$ for finitely many $\seq{d} \in \ddom^a$.
 Here, `$a$' is the \emph{arity} of $R$.
 Since we want to compare relational queries with \sumLang queries, we will restrict our attention in what follows to $K$-relations where the domain $\ddom$ of data values is the set $\posnat$.
 In this context, we may naturally view a $K$-matrix of dimensions $n \times m$ as a $K$-relation such that the entry $(i,j)$ of the matrix is encoded by the $K$-value of the tuple $(i,j)$ in the relation (see also Section~\ref{sec:fo-matlang}).

-\paragraph{Vocabularies and databases} We assume an infinite set of \emph{relation symbols} together with an infinite and disjoint set of \emph{constant symbols}.
+\paragraph{Vocabularies and databases.} We assume an infinite set of \emph{relation symbols} together with an infinite and disjoint set of \emph{constant symbols}.
 Every relation symbol $R$ is associated with a number, its \emph{arity}, which we denote by $\arity(R) \in \NN$.
 A \emph{vocabulary} $\Voc$ is a finite set of relation and constant symbols.
 A \emph{database} over $\Voc$ is a function $\db$ that maps every constant symbol $c \in \Voc$ to a value $c^\db$ in $\posnat$; and every relation symbol $R \in \Voc$ to a $K$-relation $R^\db$ of arity~$\arity(R)$.

-\paragraph{Positive first order logic} As our relational query language, we will work with the positive fragment of first order logic (\foplus).
+\paragraph{Positive first order logic.} As our relational query language, we will work with the positive fragment of first order logic (\foplus).
 In contrast to the standard setting in database theory, where the only atomic formulas are relational atoms of the form $R(\seq{x})$, we also allow the ability to compare variables with constant symbols.
 To this end, the following definitions are in order.
 We assume an infinite set of variables, which we usually denote by $x,y,z$.
 We denote tuples of variables by $\seq{x}$, $\seq{y}$, and so on.
-A \emph{relational atom} is expression of the form $R(x_1,\dots, x_k)$ with $R$ a relation symbol of arity~$k$.
+A \emph{relational atom} is an expression of the form $R(x_1,\dots, x_k)$ with $R$ a relation symbol of arity~$k$.
 A \emph{comparison atom} is of the form $x \leq c$ with $x$ a variable and $c$ a constant symbol.
+An \emph{equality atom} is of the form $x = y$ with $x,y$ variables.
 A \emph{positive first order logic formula} (\foplus formula) over a vocabulary $\Voc$ is an expression generated by the following grammar: